 The successful business operation and reputation of The Health Plan is built on the principles of fair dealing and ethical conduct.
 As a result, The Health Plan has adopted a code of conduct which requires compliance with all applicable laws and regulations.

-We expect our directors, officers, employees, contractors and FDRs to conduct business in accordance with the letter, spirit, and intent of all relevant laws and to refrain from illegal, dishonest or unethical conduct.
+We expect our directors, officers, employees, contractors, FDRs/Subcontractors and contracted providers to conduct business in accordance with the letter, spirit and intent of all relevant laws and to refrain from illegal, dishonest or unethical conduct.